RonenNess/Shaku/README.md

 - Added sprite z position to vertices buffer when drawing, to allow supporting z in shaders.
 - Added support in channels count for render targets.
-- Added optional index when attaching render target.
+- Added option to set multiple render targets.

 # License